-Other income includes revenue generated from the Payment Protection Program loan forgiveness, CARES Act Employee Retention Credits and facility fees, which are recognized as revenue as costs are incurred at the War Memorial Opera House.
+Other income generally reflects gift shop sales and investment income.
+FY23 includes revenue generated from the Paycheck Protection Program loan forgiveness, and facility fees, which were recognized as revenue as costs were incurred at the War Memorial Opera House.

 All contributions are recognized as revenue when received or unconditionally promised to the Ballet.
 The Ballet classifies gifts of cash and other assets as donor-restricted support if received with donor stipulations that limit the use of the contributions.
 When such restrictions expire, that is, when a stipulated time restriction ends or a purpose restriction is accomplished, assets are reclassified to net assets without donor restriction and reported as net assets released from restrictions.
 Conditional promises to give, those with measurable performance or other barrier and a right of return, are not recognized as revenue until the conditions are substantially met.
 Investments received as gifts are initially recorded at estimated fair value at the date of donation.
 The Ballet's irrevocable interest in split-interest agreements is recognized as revenue at the time such agreements are made known to the Ballet.